RLuckom/python-graph-visualizer/README.txt

 Experimented with different GraphLayoutStrategies.
 I've been thinking about turning the Graph class into a subclass of vtk.MutableDirectedGraph so it's easier to set properties without modifying the class.

+2013.03.03
+Added an interactor style that makes sense to me.
+By default, the arrow keys perform translation.
+When holding CTRL, they rotate the camera.
+When holding SHIFT, the up and down arrows zoom in and out.
+Right now all of the step sizes are hard-coded--I need to figure out a way to autoscale them based on the size of the graph.